 - A group of generous supporters of NC State athletics made a $5 million pledge to name the James T. Valvano Arena in Reynolds Coliseum.

-- The Think and Do the Extraordinary Campaign, the most ambitious fundraising effort in the history of NC State, has raised 93 percent of its $1.6 billion goal.
+- The Think and Do the Extraordinary Campaign, the most ambitious fundraising effort in the history of NC State, has surpassed its $1.6 billion goal.

 $215.4M in Private Support in FY18